-At December 31, 2019, the Company's derivative contracts had remaining maturities of less than one and one-half years.
-The counterparty to these transactions had both long-term and short-term investment grade credit ratings.
-The maximum net exposure of the Company's credit risk to the counterparty is generally limited to the aggregate unrealized loss of all contracts with that counterparty.
-At December 31, 2019, there was no such exposure to the counterparty.
-The Company's exposure of counterparty credit risk is limited to the aggregate unrealized gain of \$45 on all contracts at December 31, 2019.
-The Company's derivative counterparty has strong credit ratings and as a result, the Company does not require collateral to facilitate transactions.
+At December 31, 2020, the Company's derivative contracts had remaining maturities of less than one and one-half years.
+The counterparties to these transactions had both long-term and short-term investment grade credit ratings.
+The maximum net exposure of the Company's credit risk to the counterparties is generally limited to the aggregate unrealized loss of all contracts with that counterparty, which is \$1,629 as of December 31, 2020.
+The Company's exposure of counterparty credit risk is limited to the aggregate unrealized gain on all contracts.
+At December 31, 2020, there was no such exposure to the counterparties.
+The Company's derivative counterparties have strong credit ratings and as a result, the Company does not require collateral to facilitate transactions.